barryclark/jekyll-now/imprint.md

 ## Person responsible for content in accordance with 55 Abs.
 2 RStV

-Florian Schäffler, Hauptstr.
+Florian Schaeffler, Hauptstr.
 5, 89355 Gundremmingen, Germany

 ## Disclaimer